Luzifer/go-latestver/README.md

   -c, --config string                 Configuration file with catalog entries (default "config.yaml")
-      --listen string                 Port/IP to listen on (default ":3000") --log-level string              Log level (debug, info, warn, error, fatal) (default "info") --storage string                Storage adapter to use (mysql, sqlite) (default "sqlite") --storage-dsn string            DSN to connect to the database (default "file::memory:?cache=shared") --version                       Prints current version and exits
+      --listen string                 Port/IP to listen on (default ":3000") --log-level string              Log level (debug, info, warn, error, fatal) (default "info") --storage string                Storage adapter to use (mysql, postgres, sqlite) (default "sqlite") --storage-dsn string            DSN to connect to the database (default "file::memory:?cache=shared") --version                       Prints current version and exits
+      --watch-config                  Whether to watch the config file for changes (default true)
 ```

 The documentation for the format of the `config` file can be found in the [`docs/config.md`](docs/config.md) file.